Gulzar-khan/Python-Practice/README.md

 # Python-daily-Practices
-It is all about python practice on daily basis and contains coding problems.
+It is all about python practice on daily basis and contains coding problems...